rbms-bsc/DCRMR/_pages/Edition/Designation-of-edition.md

 >Example:
 ><CITE>The second impression</CITE>
->(*Comment:* manifestation is from the hand-press era)
+>(*Comment*: manifestation is from the hand-press era)

 >Example:
 >Note on item: <CITE>Third impression of first edition</CITE>
->(*Comment:* manifestation is from the machine-press era and requires no designation of edition statement; record as a note on item if considered important)
+>(*Comment*: manifestation is from the machine-press era and requires no designation of edition statement; record as a note on item if considered important)

 ## 3.21.6 Statements relating to a substantially unchanged impression or state